-Acts alone do not help in the promotion or prevention of a culture from going to rack and ruin.
-The hapless condition of our Music & Culture is a glaring example of governmental apathy and neglect.
+Acts alone do not help promote or prevent a culture from going to rack and ruin.
+The unfortunate condition of our Music & Culture is a glaring example of governmental apathy and neglect.
 According to a report prepared by UNESCO, the Punjabi language will disappear from the world in 50 years.
 Our language, dialects, and especially one of the oldest, enduring rich music heritage is decaying.

-We ourselves are discouraging our children from opting for arts, culture & music as a career.
-Instead, envious of the progeny of our nearest & dearest ones studying medicine, engineering or IT, we force our children to pick the same career, which they may be least interested in.
+We discourage our children from opting for arts, culture & music as a career.
+Instead, envious of the progeny of our nearest & dearest ones studying medicine, engineering, or IT, we force our children to pick the same job they may be least interested in.
 We don’t want our children to be what they wish to be and where they can excel.

-Rather we wish them to be what they don’t want to be and remain average.
+We wish them to be what they don’t want to be and remain average.
 We want to create doctors, engineers, and managers at the cost of our fine tradition of arts and culture.
 This is a catastrophic development.
-We are ignoring music, arts & culture education at the primary level, secondary level, and undergraduate level.
+We are ignoring music, arts, and culture education at the primary, secondary, and undergraduate levels.

-In India, music is provided very little support as an academic subject.
+In India, music is given little support as an academic subject.
 Music teachers feel that they must actively seek greater public endorsement for music education as a legitimate subject of study.
-Hence, music advocacy is to be promoted significantly.
-Our collective responsibility is to preserve our inheritance and develop it into a rich legacy for future generations.
+Hence, music advocacy must be promoted significantly.
+Our collective responsibility is to preserve and develop our inheritance into a rich legacy for future generations.

 Modernity does not make tradition redundant.
 We are the offspring of a complex and rich culture, and music has played a crucial role in synthesizing it.
 It merits more than a disinterested glance by the authorities in colleges and universities.
 One is amazed at their callousness and quite dumbfounded at their ignorance when they talk of abolishing the subject from their syllabus.

-They argue that ‘unnecessary’ subjects require monetary props, and they want to save their beloved country some much-needed cash.
+They argue that ‘unnecessary’ subjects require monetary props and want to save their beloved country some much-needed cash.
 We are not the victims of any financial crisis but pure, unalloyed prejudice.
-Who will take up cudgels on behalf of us musicians who languish on the dusty shelves of modern education in India?
+Who will take up cudgels for us musicians who languish on the dusty shelves of modern education in India?

 Related Articles :